ruimarnjr/ConsoleChase/README.md

 * As a shopper, I can **navigate to the 'All Products' view** to **explore the complete product catalog**.
 * As a shopper,  I can **create and manage** an account for storing personal details, order history, and expediting the checkout process.
 * As a shopper, I can **edit personal details on the account** to **ensure they remain current and accurate**.
-* As a shopper, I can select an individual product to access detailed information such as description, price, available colors, and sizes.
+* As a shopper, I can select an individual product to access detailed information such as description, price.
 * As a shopper, I can **click on 'Add to Bag' in the product view** to **include the chosen item in the shopping bag**.
 * As a shopper, I can **adjust quantities or remove products from the shopping bag** for **better control over the purchase**.
 * As a shopper, I can **view the shopping bag total from any page** to **monitor potential spending**.